 Kellye SoRelle, who was arrested in Texas, is latest person with ties to the group to face charges stemming from the Jan.
 6 insurrection.

 Murdoch threatened to sue the Australian news site Crikey over a column connecting him to rhetoric on Fox News ahead of the Jan.
 6 siege at the U.S. Capitol.
 Crikey's response?
 Bring it on.

 Brandon Straka pleaded guilty to a misdemeanor for egging on rioters during the Jan.
 6 attack on the U.S. Capitol.
 The judge in the case said he has since made "questionable" comments about his plea.

-Read the full transcript from the June 16 hearing of the House select committee investigating the Jan.
-6 Capitol attack.
+Read the full transcript from the July 12 House select committee investigating the Jan.
+6 Capitol attack hearing.

 Aides to the congressional committee investigating the Jan.
 6, 2021 attack on the U.S. Capitol said the next hearing would focus on extremist groups and their possible links to Trump and his allies.